lucianopereira86/Quasar-PWA-Bluetooth-Printer/README.md

 ![printer01](/docs/printer01.jpg)

-This model doesn't recognize special character such as "ç" and "Á", so the correspondent ASCII characters will replace them.
+This model doesn't recognize special character such as "?" and "?", so the correspondent ASCII characters will replace them.
+You can test the demo [here](https://quasar-pwa-bluetooth-printer.surge.sh).

 ## How to run this project